 - Your emergency preparedness drills should be as realistic as possible: Try to simulate what would happen during an actual disaster.
-Shut off the power to your home, turn off your cell phones, and run through your plans as if you are actually in the middle of a real disaster.
+For example, shut off the power to your home, turn off your cell phones, and run through your plans as if you are actually in the middle of a real disaster.

 - Run through your evacuation plans and your evacuation routes: Make sure everyone in your group or family has a good understanding of what’s expected of them once disaster strikes.
-During your training, make sure everyone has the chance to do exactly what you outlined in your planning and make sure they can safely make it to any meetup points that you’ve identified.
+Then, during your training, ensure everyone has the chance to do exactly what you outlined in your planning and make sure they can safely make it to any meetup points you’ve identified.

 - Practice your communication plan.
 Go through your list, and make sure you can contact people without using your cell phone.

-The purpose of these drills is to go through the steps that you laid out in your emergency planning phase and test those plans in a mock scenario.
+These drills aim to go through the steps you laid out in your emergency planning phase and test those plans in a mock scenario.
 Here is some more information on training and preparedness drills.

 The Ultimate in Preparedness: Going off the Grid

-Not everybody is going to be able to do this, but the endgame for many of us is having a well-stocked rural retreat away from the big city dangers that will become threat number one during a long-term disaster.
+Not everybody will be able to do this, but the endgame for many of us is having a well-stocked rural retreat away from the big city dangers that will become threat number one during a long-term disaster.

 Everything you need to know about Off-grid Living.
 What it means, how to find land, how to power your home, how to make money and what you should expect.